ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Experiments

 \subsection{Ablation study}

-Ablation studies on CUB-200-2011 and CARS in Table \ref{tab:ablation} show that ProtoArgNet achieves the best accuracy when employing super-prototypes atop the cosine similarity prototype layer, together with an MLP as classifier component.
-Alternatively, the L2-distance-based prototype layer, as utilized in ProtoPNet, can be employed in conjunction with a fixed logistic regression layer for classification (fine-tuned in the second training phase in ProtoPNet).
-Notably, ProtoArgNet surpasses the performance of state-of-the-art methods even when utilizing a fixed logistic regression layer, instead of an MLP as the classifier (but performs best with the MLP).
+Ablation studies on CUB and Cars (excluding the Brain and SHAPES datasets, which have not been used for the baseline methods) in Table \ref{tab:ablation} show that ProtoArgNet achieves the best accuracy when employing a cosine similarity prototype layer with an SMLP with one hidden layer.
+Notably, ProtoArgNet surpasses the performance of state-of-the-art methods even when utilizing a fixed logistic regression layer, instead of SMLP super-prototype layers (but performs best with the SMLP).